retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

     ('user_1', 'cart_button_click', '2019-01-01 00:00:00'),
     ...

-A set of events belonging to a particular user is called *user path* or *user trajectory*.

 Any eventstream research consists of three fundamental steps:

 - Loading data
 - Preparing the data
-- Applying retentioneering tools
+- Applying Retentioneering tools

-In this document we briefly describe how to follow these steps.
-For more details see the :doc:`User Guides <../user_guide>`.
+This document is a brief overview of how to follow these steps.
+For more detail, see the :doc:`User Guides <../user_guide>`.

 Loading data
 ------------

-Here we introduce you our core class :doc:`Eventstream <../user_guides/eventstream>` which not only stores eventstream events, but also allows to treat them in an efficient way.
+This is the introduction to our core class :doc:`Eventstream <../user_guides/eventstream>`, which stores eventstream events and enables you to work with them efficiently.

-For demonstration purposes we offer you to use our small :doc:`simple_shop <../datasets/simple_shop>` dataset.
+We have provided a small :doc:`simple_shop <../datasets/simple_shop>` dataset for you to use for demo purposes here, and throughout the documentation.

 .. code-block:: python